aumouvantsillage/guillaume.baierouge.fr/src/2020-12-30-my-first-dsl-with-racket-step-5.md

 ...
 ```

-At first sight, `require` also seems to be a great solution if we want to split a
-circuit description into several modules.
+Now, what if we want to split a circuit description into several modules?
 For instance, we could create a module containing the entity `half-adder` and
 the architecture `half-adder-arch`, and another module containing the entity
 `full-adder` and the architecture `full-adder-arch`.
-The Racket code generated from the full-adder module would be able to
+Using `require`, the Racket code generated from the full-adder module would
-use the types and functions defined in the half-adder module,
+be able to use the types and functions defined in the half-adder module,
-and it would run as expected.
+and it would run as expected:

 ```racket
 ; half-adder-step-05.rkt